Skip to main content

 Rušinac Castle, locally known as Kaštel Rušinac, lies in the town of Kaštel Lukšić, in the county of Split-Dalmatia in Croatia.

 Rušinac Castle was one of these fortifications.
-It was built at the end of the 15th century by Mihovil Rosani (Rušinić) from Trogir, after he had gotten permission from the Venetian authorities in 1482.
-It was built on some coastal rocks along the shore and was more like a fortified tower house than a castle.
-A small area on the shore was then also fortified with a defensive wall with corner towers.
-Within that area a small settlement of local farmers was erected.
+It was constructed at the end of the 15th century by Mihovil Rosani (Rušinić) from Trogir, after receiving permission from the Venetian authorities in 1482.
+The castle was built on coastal rocks along the shore and resembled a fortified tower house rather than a traditional castle.
+A small area on the shore was also fortified with a defensive wall featuring corner towers.
+Within this area, a small settlement of local farmers was established.

-Because of the poor defensive quality of the village, it was abandoned during the Fifth Ottoman-Venetian War (1645-1669) when the villagers sought refuge in the stronger village of nearby Vitturi Castle.
+Due to its poor defenses, the village was abandoned during the Fifth Ottoman-Venetian War (1645-1669), when the villagers sought refuge in the nearby, more secure Vitturi Castle.

-At present Rušinac Castle seems to be a private residence and can not be visited.
-Not a very interesting site.
+Today, Rušinac Castle appears to be a private residence and is not open to visitors.
+It is not very interesting.

 Gallery